keboola/developers-docs/overview/encryption.md

 deleted after the container's completion.
 The component code exclusively accesses the decrypted data.

 ## UI Interaction
-When saving arbitrary configuration data, values prefixed with the `#` character are automatically encrypted.
+When saving arbitrary configuration data, if a key is prefixed with the `#` character, the associated value is automatically encrypted.
 For instance, consider the following configuration:

 {: .image-popup}